Breadcrumb

 Franz Josef, named after both the local village and the nearby glacier, holds special significance in Māori culture as "Ko Roimata o Hine Hukatere" – The Tears of the Ice Maiden.
 This rare glacier is one of only three in the world that descends from alpine heights into a temperate rainforest, almost reaching sea level.
 New Zealand is home to two of these unique glaciers, Franz Josef and Fox Glacier, both highly accessible and popular with visitors.
 The best ways to experience the glacier are through scenic flights or, for the adventurous, a heli-hike.
 You can also enjoy glacier views with a short drive from the village and walking tracks.
 Beyond the glacier, Franz Josef offers a wealth of adventure activities and beautiful forest and alpine walks, making it a must-visit destination.

-Kayaking is by far the best way to enjoy the flora, fauna and scenic grandeur of New Zealand's largest unmodified coastal wetland.
+Kayaking is by far the best way to enjoy the flora, fauna, and scenic grandeur of New Zealand's largest unmodified coastal wetland.
 Previous experience is not necessary.
 Okarito Lagoon covers more than 3240 hectares of shallow open water and is well known for its outstanding bird life, including white heron and royal spoonbill.
 Exploring the open water and river channels that lead you deep into the heart of the rainforest is like stepping back in time to pre-European conditions and on a clear day you enjoy fantastic views of Mt.
 Cook and the Southern Alps.
-Your guide will take you to their favourite spots where you'll discover the flora, fauna and history of the lagoon.
+Your guide will take you to their favorite spots where you'll discover the flora, fauna, and history of the lagoon.

 Your accommodation: Scenic Hotel Franz Josef Glacier

 Only a breath away from the Franz Josef Glacier, Scenic Hotel is located in the heart of Franz Josef Village.
-Here you will find all of the amenities you would expect, as well as being close to the shops, restaurants and activities on offer in the beautiful Westland region.Driving distance and time (approximate) for this leg: 212 kms / 131 miles : 2.6 hours
+Here you will find all of the amenities you would expect, as well as being close to the shops, restaurants and activities on offer in the beautiful Westland region.

-Franz Josef is a small but lively town in the heart of the West Coast, known for its 12 km long glacier.
+Franz Josef is a small but lively town in the heart of the West Coast, known for its 12km long glacier.
 Surrounded by lush rainforest-clad mountains the township has a vibrant and bustling atmosphere.
 To see the ice from a viewpoint you can walk along the valley floor to the viewpoint below the terminal face.
 However, to go on the glacier itself you must take a licensed helicopter tour.
+If walking is not your thing you can explore the township full of souvenir and gift shops, some great spots for a bite to eat are SnakeBite Brewery or King Tiger.

 Relax and unwind in the soothing comfort of fresh, warm water and aromatic wood smoke.
 Enjoy your own private tubs, nestled in a lush rainforest setting on New Zealand’s West Coast.
 These wood-fired hot tubs combine the soothing comfort of warm water with the unique atmosphere of wood smoke to give you an unforgettable experience.